liskitaliangroup/lisk-explorer/README.md

-#Lisk-explorer
+#Lisk Explorer
 > With love by liskit delegate, for donation 10310263204519541551L

-This 2 script aims to

-    - explorer a big part of the Lisk network saving all the IP with open API
+The script aims to explore the Lisk network saving all the open API nodes and checking for delegates forging on one of these nodes.
-    - check if some delegate is forging on a open API node

 ##Prereq

     - nodeJS